-Eligible Investors for future buybacks continued to hold approximately \$21.9 million of ARS principal value as of March 31, 2018.
+Eligible Investors for future buybacks continued to hold approximately \$21.2 million of ARS principal value as of June 30, 2018.
 It is reasonably possible that some ARS Purchase Offers will need to be extended to Eligible Investors holding ARS prior to redemptions (or tender offers) by issuers of the full amount that remains outstanding.
-The potential additional losses that may result from entering into ARS purchase commitments with Eligible Investors for future buybacks represents the estimated difference between the principal value and the fair value.
+The potential additional losses that may result from entering into ARS purchase commitments with Eligible Investors for future buybacks represent the estimated difference between the principal value and the fair value.
 It is possible that the Company could sustain a loss of all or substantially all of the principal value of ARS still held by Eligible Investors but such an outcome is highly unlikely.
 The amount of potential additional losses resulting from entering into these commitments cannot be reasonably estimated due to the uncertainties surrounding the amounts and timing of future buybacks that result from the six-month financial review and the amounts, scope, and timing of future issuer redemptions and tender offers of ARS held by Eligible Investors.
 The range of potential additional losses related to valuation adjustments is between \$0 and the amount of the estimated differential between the principal value and the fair value of ARS held by Eligible Investors for future buybacks that were not yet purchased or committed to be purchased by the Company at any point in time.
 The range of potential additional losses described here is not included in the estimated range of aggregate loss in excess of amounts accrued for legal and regulatory proceedings described above.

-Outside of the settlements with the Regulators, the Company has also reached various legal settlements with clients and received unfavorable legal awards requiring it to purchase ARS.
-The terms and conditions including the ARS amounts committed to be purchased under legal settlements and awards are based on the specific facts and circumstances of each legal proceeding.
-In most instances, the purchase commitments are in increments and extend over a period of time.
-As of March 31, 2018, there were no ARS purchase commitments related to legal settlements extending past 2020.
+Outside of the settlements with the Regulators, the Company has also reached various legal settlements with clients.
+As of June 30, 2018, there were no ARS purchase commitments related to legal settlements extending past 2020.